 If you ask us, we prefer nature to big cities.
 So when we decided to move to Seoul we weren’t quite sure if we would like it.

-However, the nature in South Korea, is what impressed us to the most, by far.
-Probably because we had no expectations and had no clue about it’s natural wonders.
+However, the nature in South Korea, is what impressed us the most, by far.
+Probably because we had no expectations and had no clue about its natural wonders.

 South Korea is made up of 70% of mountains and it is possible to hike many of them throughout the country to enjoy a unique and very preserved nature.

-Also in the Southern area, you can see stunning rice fields terraces.
+Also in the Southern area, you can see stunning rice paddies.
 Head to Namhae, in a place called Gacheon Daraengi village to admire the rice terrace.
-It looks similar to Bali (more info here).
+It looks similar to Bali!
 We did not expect to see such things when moving to South Korea.

 The natural beauty of South Korea is another awesome reason why you should visit this country.

-As a contrast with it’s traditional temples and natural wonder, South Korea is also a very modern society.
+As contrast with its traditional temples and natural wonders, South Korea is also a very modern society.

-In 2010, Seoul was elected as a World Design Capital, demonstrating impressive urban design and implemented a concrete plan to achieve economic, social, and cultural development through design.
+In 2010, Seoul was elected as a World Design Capital, demonstrating impressive urban design and implementing a concrete plan to achieve economic, social, and cultural development through design.

-Simply head to Dongdaemun Design Plaza (DDP) to understand what design and modernity means in Korea.
+Simply head to Dongdaemun Design Plaza (DDP) to understand what design and modernity mean in Korea.
 DDP is the newest and most iconic landmark of the Korean design industry.
-It is located at the center of the Dongdaemun area.
-Once you are there, you will feel like that you are in the future.
+It is located in the center of the Dongdaemun area.
+Once you are there, you will feel like you are in the future.

 All around Seoul, you will see many modern buildings each very unique, some extravagant, and some blending perfectly with the traditional Korean culture.